-Today, spyware can be found in many incarnations ranging from registry cleaners professing to clean out unnecessary files from your computer,optimizers that claim to maximize your computers performance, stealthy key loggers that piggyback on legit software, recording your keystrokes all the while and many many other variations.
+Today, spyware can be found in many incarnations ranging from registry cleaners professing to clean out unnecessary files from your computer, optimizers that claim to maximize the performance of your computer, stealthy key loggers that piggyback on legit software, recording your keystrokes all the while and many many other variations.

 Spyware works its way on to your computer using a bunch of different means.
 Often times it comes bundled with freeware.
-In this case the spyware creators pay the legit software makers to include their “wares”.
+In this case, the spyware creators pay the legit software makers to include their “wares”.
 When you download the desired software, you download spyware as well.
-Distributors get away with this shady business as often times the inclusion of the spyware is actually mentioned in the end user licensing agreement (EULA) and is ignored.
-By skimming, or all together skipping the text of the licensing agreement, you are granting permission for spyware to take up residence on your computer.
+Distributors get away with this shady business as often times the inclusion of the spyware is actually mentioned in the end-user licensing agreement (EULA) and is ignored.
+By skimming, or altogether skipping the text of the licensing agreement, you are granting permission for spyware to take up residence on your computer.

 There are a few simple things that even a novice can do to keep safe from spyware:

 Read all EULA’s and all pay careful attention to software installers as they run.
 Sometimes they will outright say something like ”By checking this box you agree to allow company x to give over information to third parties”.
 If you don’t give it the attention it deserves, it will come back to haunt you.